sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/Manual-Resource-Setup.md

     ![The Subscription blade is displayed, with Resource providers selected and highlighted under Settings.
 On the Resource providers blade, migration is entered into the filter box, and Register is highlighted next to Microsoft.DataMigration.](media/azure-portal-subscriptions-resource-providers-register-microsoft-datamigration.png "Resource provider registration")

-### Task 9 (Migrate to Azure SQL): Create Azure Database Migration Service for SQL Server
+### Task 10 (Migrate to Azure SQL Optional Homogenous Migration): Create Azure Database Migration Service for SQL Server

 In this task, you will provision an instance of the Azure Database Migration Service (DMS).